Skip to content

 config edit

-Open configuration file in your default editor with validation.
+Open the user-level configuration file in your default editor with syntax/schema checks.

 Usage: